Pray4Lovee/pezkuwi-sdk/bridges/docs/running-relayer.md

 ## Prerequisites

-Let's focus on the bridge between Polkadot and Kusama Bridge Hubs.
+Let's focus on the bridge between Pezkuwi and Kusama Bridge Hubs.
 Let's also assume that we want to start a relayer that "serves" an initial lane [`0x00000001`](https://github.com/polkadot-fellows/runtimes/blob/9ce1bbbbcd7843b3c76ba4d43c036bc311959e9f/system-parachains/bridge-hubs/bridge-hub-kusama/src/bridge_to_polkadot_config.rs#L54).

 <details>